kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md

 If you would like a quick primer on basic linux commands try these 10 minute lessons from Software Carpentry http://software-carpentry.org/v4/shell/index.html.

-We will be using the script "AssembleT.pl" to organize our working directory and write scripts to clean our reads, assemble our de novo transcriptome for human breast cancer cell lines, and summarize our assembly metrics.
+We will be using A BNX file of single molecule maps generated on the BioNano Irys genome mapping system from Escherichia coli genomic DNA.
+We will prep these raw molecule maps and write and run a series of assemblies for them.
+We will then find the best assembly and use this to super scaffold and compare with a fragmented copy of the Escherichia coli str.
+K-12 substr.
+DH10B genome and summarize our final assembly metrics and alignments.

 As you work through this lab your should read about the software are using by generating and reading the help menus.